CONTENT

 Next to the field is a small green arrow button, from which all the company's VAT rates can be selected:

-In the company-specific payroll item settings, a default VAT percentage may be set for the payroll item, which should be updated to the correct one during the transition period if necessary.
-Our guide: Company-specific payroll items
+In the company-specific salary type settings, a default VAT percentage may be set for the salary type, which should be updated to the correct one during the transition period if necessary.
+Our guide: Company-specific salary types

 This article has been translated using an AI-based translation tool.
 The contents or wording of these instructions may differ from those in other instructions or in the software.